lorcan2440/lorcan2440.github.io/content/home/contact.md

 weight: 10

 title: Contact
-subtitle: This goes to my personal email.
+subtitle: This goes to my email.

 content:
   # Automatically link email and phone or display as text?